ghodss/kubernetes.github.io/docs/getting-started-guides/juju.md

 [cloud setup page](https://jujucharms.com/docs/devel/getting-started-general#2.-choose-a-cloud).

 After configuration is complete test your setup with a `juju bootstrap`
-command: `juju bootstrap $controllername $cloudtype` you are ready to launch the Kubernetes cluster.
+command: `juju bootstrap $cloudtype $controllername` you are ready to launch the Kubernetes cluster.

 ## Launch a Kubernetes cluster